ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 # Galois Groups of Cubic Surfaces — supporting-data

-This repository contains the supporting data and code for the paper *Galois groups of cubic surfaces* by Eric Pichon-Pharabod and Simon Telen ([arXiv:TODO]()).
+This repository contains the supporting data and code for the paper *Galois groups of cubic surfaces* by Eric Pichon-Pharabod and Simon Telen ([arXiv:2509.06785](https://arxiv.org/pdf/2509.06785)).

 ## Code